TeresaLiuu/HW-2/README.md

 I've done the page mostly by bootstrap.
 [Here's Bootstrap link](https://getbootstrap.com/)

+Description of each page:

 1. About me--A short paragraph about me.
-2. Contact-- Message me.
+2. Contact-- Where you can message me.
-3. Portfolio-- Work porfolios.
+3. Portfolio-- My work porfolios.

 Credits: